Clinical Associate Professor

 Durand, T. M. (2011).
 Latina mothers’ cultural beliefs about their children, parental roles, and education: Implications for effective and empowering home-school partnerships.
 The Urban Review, 43(2), 255-278.

 Durand, T.M.
 (2019, March).
 Immigrant students’ perceptions of school racial-ethnic climate: Variations by years of experience in U.S. schools.
 In T. Durand (Chair), The salience of racial-ethnic climate in school for minority youth: Contributions to adolescent psychosocial outcomes.
-Paper symposium to be presented at the biennial meeting of the Society for Research in Child Development, Baltimore, MD.
+Paper symposium presented at the biennial meeting of the Society for Research in Child Development, Baltimore, MD.

 Durand, T.M.
 (2017, April).
 “It gives us a chance to master our dreams.”
 Adolescents’ perspectives on ethnic climate and racial diversity in middle school.
 Paper presented at the biennial meeting of the Society for Research in Child Development, Austin, TX.